St. Valentin auf der Haide

-St. Valentin auf der Haide (San Valentino alla Muta) is a village in South Tyrol in the parish of Graun im Vinschgau.
+St. Valentin auf der Haide (San Valentino alla Muta) is a village in South Tyrol in the parish of Graun im Vinschgau in Italy.
 The village on the Reschen Pass lies at a height of 1,472 metres between the Haidersee and Reschensee on the scree slope of the Mals Heath.
 St. Valentin auf der Haide has about 800 inhabitants who predominantly earn a living from summer and winter tourism.

 St. Valentin also has a ski resort, Haideralm, which is part of the Skiparadies Reschenpass.
 Since 1965 St. Valentin has been twinned with the municipal district of Überlingen in Baden-Württemberg, Germany.

+Climate

+The village has a humid continental climate, classified as Dfb in Köppen climate classification.